My taste buds needed to mature for this one

 Not to worry.
 Give it a stir and the cooked-down peas will rise up and embrace the broth giving it that classic split pea soup look.

 I have used both chicken and vegetable broth for this and didn’t notice a difference.
-Of course, if you use vegetable broth and omit the ham, you’ll have a vegetarian soup.
+Of course, if you use vegetable broth and omit the ham, you’ll have a vegan split pea soup.
 I haven’t tried this, so if anyone does, please let me know how it turns out.

 In addition, this soup freezes very well.
 I made this on consecutive days for the specific purpose of freezing portions for later.